 Signs and Symptoms of Addiction

-It is important to familiarize yourself with the indicators of addiction so that you can recognize problematic substance use and/or behaviors in yourself or a loved one.
+It is important to familiarize yourself with the indicators of addiction so that you can recognize problematic substance use and/or behaviors in yourself, a family member, or a loved one.

 Signs of addiction include 5,7: